dongjh20/MCCT/README.md

 In this project, we present several experiments done with SICity to demonstrate its capabilities.

+# Platoon experiment with mixed types of vehicles

 ## Mixing physical vehicles and cloud vehicles

 ### The formation of the platoon for experiment 1 is shown below.